 Hawk Central, located in the H Building (HUB), is centralized within Student Services to offer students an opportunity to meet face-to-face with a friendly customer service specialist.
 The staff in Hawk Central answer student questions, assist with problem-solving and provide information regarding key student services processes (getting started, financial aid, registration, cashiering and general college information).
-For more information please visit columbiabasin.edu/hawkcentral.
+For more information, please visit the Hawk Central webpage.